zhenhua-wang/emacs-cpu-temperature/README.md

 ```

 # Usage
 I use this package to show CPU temperature on tab-bar.
 Here is an example.
-You can simply add this function to `tab-bar-format`
+You can simply add this function to `tab-bar-format`.
+For more details, check [this](https://github.com/zhenhua-wang/emacs.d/blob/f7b174c414192392967c7499228f0a43ac0241d5/lisp/zw-exwm.el#L117-L133)
 ```elisp
   (defun zw/tab-bar-format-cpu-temp ()
     "Produce menu that shows cpu temperature."